Aging doesn't have to mean declining. You simply need to learn how to increase metabolism after 40 … and it's easier than you think!

 Detox Your Digestive System

-However, according to research, it’s possible that your metabolism is slowing because of a buildup of food that hasn’t been fully digested.
+Throughout your life, you’ve piled all sorts of different foods into your body.
+Did you know it’s possible that your metabolism is slowing because of a buildup of food that hasn’t been fully digested?

 It’s not something you have to do every day, but a periodic detox is a good thing.